Vertical transmission of HIV

-When compared with values from previous years, this indicator shows the impact of providing women with antiretroviral medicines and retaining them in care to reduce mother-to-child transmission of HIV.
+When compared with values from previous years, this indicator shows the impact of providing women with antiretroviral medicines and retaining them in care to reduce vertical transmission of HIV.

-Efforts have been made to increase access to interventions that can significantly reduce mother-to-child transmission of HIV, including combining antiretroviral medicine prophylactic and treatment regimens and strengthening counselling on infant feeding.
-The impact of interventions for preventing mother-to-child transmission in reducing the number of children newly infected with HIV through mother-to-child transmission needs to be assessed.
+Efforts have been made to increase access to interventions that can significantly reduce vertical transmission of HIV, including treatment regimens and strengthening counselling on infant feeding.
+The impact of interventions for preventing vertical transmission in reducing the number of children newly infected with HIV through vertical transmission needs to be assessed.

-The percentage of children who are living with HIV should decrease as the coverage of interventions for preventing mother-to-child transmission and the use of more effective regimens increase.
+The percentage of children who are living with HIV should decrease as the coverage of interventions for preventing vertical transmission and the use of more effective regimens increase.

-Estimated number of children newly infected with HIV in the previous 12 months from mother-to-child transmission
+Estimated number of children newly infected with HIV in the previous 12 months from vertical transmission

 Estimated number of births to women living with HIV in the previous 12 months

 Ideally, this indicator would be measured through programmes identifying HIV infection in young children.
-However, these programmes often are not able to identify infections among children of women who seroconvert while they are breastfeeding or those who were not identified as living with HIV during antenatal care.
-Modelled estimates are used for global reporting in settings where final outcomes at the population level are not available.
+However, these programmes often are not able to identify infections among children of (1) women who seroconvert while they are pregnant or breastfeeding, (2) women who do not continue in care during either antenatal or post natal services or (3) those women who never received services.
+Modelled estimates are used for global reporting in settings where final outcomes of vertical transmission at the population level are not available.

-The probability of mother-to-child transmission differs with the antiretroviral drug regimen received and infant feeding practices.
+The probability of vertical transmission differs depending on the timing of initiating antiretroviral therapy, the antiretroviral drug regimen received and infant feeding practices.
 The transmission can be calculated using Spectrum.
 The Spectrum computer programme uses information on the following: